-May 13th to May 19th is Mental Health Awareness week in the UK, hosted by The Mental Health Foundation – I thought it would be good to share some tips for using crochet as a way to improve mental wellbeing and as a tool for dealing with stress and anxiety.
+This week is Mental Health Awareness week in the UK, we thought it would be good to share some tips for using crochet as a way to improve mental wellbeing and as a tool for dealing with stress and anxiety.

 What is mindfulness?